SAN FRANCISCO AIDS FOUNDATION

 EDUCATION AND/OR EXPERIENCE:

-Master’s Degree (MSW, MFT(I), or MA/MS in related field) and 3 years of case management and/or community partnerships experience in a public health setting or an equivalent combination of education and experience.
+Bachelor’s degree and 3 years experience in community organizing in a public health setting or an equivalent combination of education and experience.

-Skill in operating a variety of office equipment.
+Skill in operating various office equipment such as, personal computer, calculator, copy machine, facsimile machine, typewriter, and telephone system.
 Ability to perform routine bending, stooping, twisting, and reaching.
 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-This position is primarily located at 2128 15th Street San Francisco, however, may require travel to organizational headquarters at San Francisco AIDS Foundation at 1035 Market Street; San Francisco or other off-site meetings.
+This position is primarily located at 2128 15th Street San Francisco, however, may require travel to the organization headquarters at San Francisco Aids Foundation at 1035 Market Street; San Francisco or other off-site meetings.

 HIV AND AIDS AT THE FOUNDATION:

 San Francisco AIDS Foundation recognizes the value of having significant representation of people living with HIV infection and AIDS in all departments and all at all levels of staff and management.
 The foundation provides an HMO plan with no pre-existing conditions clause for employees working 20 hours or more per week.
 All employees with disabilities, including people living with HIV infection, may request reasonable accommodation (as defined by the Americans with Disabilities Act and California Department of Fair Employment and Housing Act).

 The San Francisco AIDS Foundation is an Equal Opportunity employer.
 We actively seek applications from people living with HIV/AIDS, and other disabilities, women, gay men, lesbians, transgender, queer and people of color.